toddcf/pielcanela2/README.md

     1. Make POLICIES link stand out even when not hovering.
   3. PAYMENTS card:
     1. animate.css each logo, one after another.
-  4. Test flexbox at all screen sizes.
-  5. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.
+  4. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.

 ### Schedule Now / Contact / Client Forms